INTRODUCTION

 Demographic information

 Information regarding age, gender, and the SES of participants was obtained from the self-report of students on an online questionnaire.
-SES was determined by language spoken at home, country of birth of respondents and both parents (Tate, 1997), both parents’ education, and both parents’ occupational status1 (Bornstein and Bradley, 2003).
+SES was determined by language spoken at home, country of birth of respondents and both parents (Tate, 1997), both parents’ education, and both parents’ occupational status (Bornstein and Bradley, 2003).
 We performed exploratory factor analysis with varimax rotation on the above-mentioned variables, which led to two underlying variables: (1) origin and (2) occupation and education.
 The weighted sum of the factor scores on these two variables led to a total SES score for each student.

 Abstract reasoning ability